-Test site hours -- The drive-up Sky Lakes COVID-19 Test Site outside the Sky Lakes Community Health Education Center recently expanded its hours to accommodate higher volumes.
-As of Tuesday, July 7, the site is open 8 a.m. to 12:30 p.m. and 1-4:30 p.m. weekdays; closed weekends.
+The drive-up Sky Lakes COVID-19 Test Site outside the Sky Lakes Community Health Education Center recently expanded its hours to accommodate higher volumes.
+The site is open 8 a.m. to 12:30 p.m. and 1 to 4:30 p.m. weekdays; closed weekends.
 The diagnostic (PCR) tests are encouraged for people who suspect they may have been exposed to COVID-19 or those who believe they have symptoms.
 Any adult can be tested without a provider's order.

-Masks required -- Oregon Gov. Kate Brown announced today that Oregonians statewide will be required to wear face coverings in indoor public spaces, beginning Wednesday, July 1.
-The guidance applies to businesses and members of the public visiting indoor public spaces.
+Oregon Gov. Kate Brown announced today that Oregonians statewide will be required to wear face coverings in indoor public spaces, beginning July 1.
 Read more (PDF).